herbertpieris/cdksecuritygroup/README.md

-# CDK Python project - Automation to Create, Update and Delete AWS Security Group!
+# AWS CDK Python project
+# Automation to Create, Update and Delete AWS Security Group!

 Here's the flow
 create csv to create, update or delete security group -> upload it to S3 bucket -> s3 put event will trigger lambda -> lambda will create, update or delete security group